t0mk/nextbike_activity_analysis/README.md

 # My results January 2023 - May 2024

-- Total aerial distance ridden: 820.23 km, "map" distance ~ 1116 km [0]
+- Total distance travelled:  1022.21 km
-- Total rented bike time: 3 days, 9:34:26
+- Total time spent: 75.46 hours
-- Total rentals: 410
+- Total trips: 402

-[0] I measured that my most common ride is 3.01 km aerial and 4.1 km on the map, so I factor by 1.36
+[0] I measured that my most common ride is 3.01 km aerial and 3.8 km on the map, so I factor all measure distances by 1.25